conveyal/seamless-census/README.md

 of the data consumer to deduplicate them; this can be done based on IDs.
 An enumeration unit that is duplicated across tiles must have the same integer ID in both tiles.

-We have already loaded LODES data from 2013 and 2014 in the S3 buckets `lodes-data` and `lodes-data-2014`, which are publicly readable and requester-pays.
-The 2013 data lacks Massachusetts, and uses 2011 data for Kansas, due to data availability.
-The 2014 data does not have these problems.
+We have already loaded LODES data from 2013, 2014, 2015, and 2017 in the S3 buckets `lodes-data`, `lodes-data-2014`, `lodes-data-2015`, etc.
-Note that using this tool will therefore incur small fees on your AWS account.
+These buckets and their contents are publicly readable and requester-pays (i.e. accessing them will incur fees on your AWS account).
+The 2013 data lack Massachusetts, and uses 2011 data for Kansas, due to data availability.
+The 2014 and 2015 data do not have these problems.
+The 2017 data exclude federal employees and use 2016 data for Alaska and South Dakota.
+See LODES Technical Documentation for details.

-## Use in Analyst Server
+## Use in Conveyal Analysis

 Any dataset that can be placed in this format can be used in [Conveyal Analysis](https://github.com/conveyal/analysis-ui)